jdoleary/Spellmasons/docs/CriticalPath.md

 - January 1/22-1/28
     - Test on Slow Computer
     - Verify Cloud Saves
+    - MacOS and Linux builds
+        - Change steam listing to say it supports them and cross platform multiplayer
 - January 31 (check timezone)
     - Update translations and verify all translators are in credits
     - Verify hardware specs harddrive space requirement